tranngonguyettu/FNP_Sales_Analysis/README.md

 - Present the number of orders and sales throughout weekdays
 ## Products 📦
 - Identify top 5 products by revenue
-- What products are most popular across different occasions?
 - Which product category contributes most of the revenue?
 - Sales and percent of revenue by category
 - Identify product classification by their performance